mapeditor/tiled-to-godot-export/README.md

 #### Customizing or contributing tips

-If you want to debug something you can use the utils.js There are three useful functions:
+If you want to debug something you can use the utils.mjs There are three useful functions:
  - log() - shortcut for the console.log (infinite parameters)
  - logf() - logs with flattening circular objects (single parameter)